LayeThiate/CodelabsAKF/README.txt

-#Viseo
+#Computer science quiz
-###This project describes the company Viseo
+###This project

-The goal of this app is to allow to me to be able :
+The goal of this app is :
-- use the different layout and view
+- to practice the bases acquisised on android